skeeto/skeeto.github.com/_posts/2016-12-11-Faster-Elfeed-Search-Through-JIT-Bytecode-Compilation.markdown

-With six different filter components, the actual filtering routine is a bit too complicated for an article, so I'll set up a simpler, but equivalent, scenario.
-With a reasonable cut-off date, the filter was already sufficiently fast, so for benchmarking I'll focus on the worst
-case: no early bailout opportunities.
+With six different filter components, the actual filtering routine is a bit too complicated for an article, so I'll set up a simpler, but roughly equivalent, scenario.
+With a reasonable cut-off date, the filter was already sufficiently fast, so for benchmarking I'll focus on the worst case: no early bailout opportunities.
 An entry will be just a list of tags (symbols), and the filter will have to test every entry.

 My [real-world Elfeed database][an] currently has 46,772 entries with 36 distinct tags.
 For my benchmark I'll round this up to a nice